Juniper/terraform-apstra-examples/README.md

 Each directory in this project tracks a different project that uses the terraform provider for Apstra.

 ## Projects
-### ai-clusters
+### ai-cluster-designs
-A terraform configs that help perform AI training in a data center with an Apstra-managed network fabric deploying logical devices, racks and templates.
+A set of terraform configs that design network fabrics for AI GPU training, storage and frontend management with Apstra deploying logical devices, racks and templates.
+Design examples include 64 servers (512 GPUs), 128 servers, 256 servers and beyond with NVIDIA-prescribed rail-optimized topologies.
+### ai-cluster-jvd
+A terraform config for a Juniper Validated Design (JVD) of an AI cluster's 3 fabrics: GPU backend, storage, and frontend management.
+This example shows an exact small cluster design of two NVIDIA rail-optimzed groups with Juniper QFX leaf switches and high-radix PTX spines, with options for A100s and H100-based servers.
 ### dc_inform_2023q3
 A set of terraform configs and a slide deck about gitops workflows presented by @chrismarget-j in August of 2023.
 ### terraform-apstra-lab